In Depth Baby Product Reviews Led by a Pediatrician

 Carrier to Base Connection

-This carrier is bulky and awkward, requiring a few more steps to get into the car than your standard carrier.
-Assuming you are using the carrier as a stroller, you'll need to do the following to prep it for the car:
+This bulky and awkward carrier requires a few more steps to get into the car than a standard carrier.
+If you use the carrier as a stroller, you'll need to prep it for the car:

 • Lock the brakes